lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 ---

 # Course Contents
 - Part 1 - Single table core SQL Queries
 - Part 2 - Two-table SQL join Queries
 - Part 3 - Three-table complex SQL Queries

- To do this course for each section in this document:
+- General Instructions - to complete this course for each part in this document:
- - READ the section
+    - READ the entire section
     - COPY the SQL query example (or pattern) into your Google Cloud Big Query query editor window
- - MODIFY the query so that there are no errors (red lines
+    - MODIFY the query so that there are no errors (red underlines or warnings)
- - RUN the query and review the results.
+    - RUN the query and review the results

  #### What could go wrong?